kyriba/dev-portal-basic-CSharp-Postman-App-sample/README.md

 3. In "Code snippet", proceed to the dropdown list with different programming languages, where "cURL" is set by default, and choose "C# - RestSharp" from the list.

-4. There, copy the snippet to clipboard:
+4. There, copy the snippet without the last line to clipboard:

 ![img_2.png](img_2.png)